 Privacy rules for specific situations

-Some industries and types of personal information have codes of practice which change how the Act applies to them.
-There are six codes of practice in operation:
+Some industries and types of personal information have codes of practice that change how the Act applies to them.
+These are special regulations for specific agencies or types of activities.
+Our codes of practice are:

 How other laws work with the Privacy Act

-If another law says something different to the privacy principles, that law overrides the Privacy Act.
+If another law says something different to a privacy principle, that law can override the IPP (but the Privacy Act otherwise still applies).

-For example, if another statutory provision allows you to disclose information, in those circumstances, you won't be in breach of the Privacy Act by disclosing the information regardless of what principle 11 says.
+For example, if another clause, section, or rule within a law (a statutory provision) clearly allows or requires you to disclose information, then you won't be breaching the Privacy Act regardless of what the Privacy Act’s disclosure of personal information principle (11) says.